Escalante Grand Staircase UT 4/23-27/2025

 Shelter

-Ounce Designs “Bunny” 1-Person Shelter with linelocks removed.
-(I prefer to use knots.)
+Ounce Designs “Bunny” 1-Person Shelter.
+This amounts to a backup since I intend to sleep in shelters: I’m bringing this in case shelters are full.
 Lightweight and quick to pitch.
 Proven in the weather.
 Only four stakes and short lengths of guyline required.
+I removed the linelocks: I prefer knots.

 - oz